Actualite.cd

 Actualite.cd is a Congolese media website specializing in political, security and economic information.
 It was launched in 2016 as part of Groupe Next Corp.

 Overview

 Actualite.cd was created following the impromptu closure of Politico.cd, another political news website in the Democratic Republic of Congo.
 The website was launched on August 4, 2016, by the journalist Patient Ligodi, co-founder of Politico, with the aim of making a site more powerful, captivating, more responsive and more complete.
-It mainly deals with three headings, of which it is about politics, economy and security.
+It mainly deals with three headings, politics, economy and security.